Dreams Come True, A Parent’s Worst Nightmare & Flying On Your Own

 Flying On Your Own

 As a way to keep moving forward, I founded JAMS Canada in January 2020 with a vision of “Helping Musicians Help Themselves”.
-My goal is to help musicians make more money, get more gigs and maximize their online presence.
+My goal is to help musicians focus on what they want most – more gigs, more fans, more money.

 Just like the Universe said – “Surprise!
 You are pregnant!” when I was going to launch my debut CD, the Universe threw yet another curve ball when I was ready to launch JAMS Canada in April 2020: a deadly pandemic we all know as COVID-19.